Skip to main content

 Basic Forum Presence vs. AI-Optimized Community Strategy

-The gap between basic forum participation and an AI-optimized community strategy determines whether your UGC content earns citations or gets overlooked entirely.
-The following comparison covers the seven dimensions that have the greatest impact on community content citability across AI engines.
+The gap between basic forum participation and an AI-optimized community strategy determines whether your UGC content is useful to AI engines or gets overlooked entirely.
+The following comparison covers the seven dimensions that have the greatest impact on community content citability where engines already cite UGC.

 Community Content AI Search Optimization Checklist

-Use this checklist to build and optimize a community content strategy that earns AI search citations across all major engines.
+Use this checklist to build and optimize a community content strategy that earns citations where AI engines already cite community UGC and strengthens owned source pages where they do not.

 Establish consistent expert contributor identities on each platform with complete profiles, professional bios, and posting histories that build recognizable topical authority over time